buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/wallet.md

 ## Configuring
 As seen above, there are currently 2 types of `wallet` backends:
-* a, default, `Sdk` one which uses a reimplemented version of Hedera's `LocalWallet` and `LocalProvider` to also work with `customnet` networks
+* a, default, `Sdk` one which uses a re-implemented version of Hedera's `LocalWallet` and `LocalProvider` to also work with `customnet` networks
 * a `Browser` one which, when selected, looks at a global `window.hedera` object and uses that as the `Wallet` sync for all transactions of that particular session

 :::note
 For `Browser` wallets, property names can be changed via the `HEDERAS_WALLET_WINDOW_PROPERTY_NAME`/`wallet.window.propName` config.
 :::

 The code for the HashPack HIP-338 wallet-bridge used in this page can be [found here](https://github.com/buidler-labs/hedera-strato-js/tree/va/hip-338/lib.docs/src/hashconnect).
-In the future, this will most likely be contained within the hashconnect codebase for abvious reasons.
+In the future, this will most likely be contained within the hashconnect codebase for obvious reasons.